 The indicators necessitated Clearview to perform an impairment test on its Central Alberta Gas and Southern Alberta Oil CGU's at December 31, 2019 based on fair value less cost to sell to calculate the estimated recoverable amount of each CGU.
-The estimated recoverable amount was based on before-tax discount rates specific to the underlying reserve category and risk profile of each CGU, net of decommissioning obligations.
+The estimated recoverable amount was based on before-tax discount rates specific to the underlying reserve category as determined by the Company's independent third-party evaluator as at December 31, 2019 and risk profile of each CGU, net of decommissioning obligations.
 The discount rates used in the valuation ranged from 15 to 25 percent.
 The impairment tests indicated the Company's Central Alberta Gas CGU's recoverable amount was less than its carrying value resulting in an impairment of \$3.75 million charged to earnings.